-On the Saturday, a day of nature amongst the woodlands surrounding this Tuscan hill town during which you can learn the secrets of the most prized of mushrooms, the "Prugnolo", followed by a tastings of local typical products based upon the Prugnolo, and then a dinner of local foods with music.
+Over a weekend, two days of nature amongst the woodlands surrounding this Tuscan hill town during which you can learn the secrets of the most prized of mushrooms, the "Prugnolo".
+Followed by a tastings of local typical products based upon the Prugnolo, and then a dinner of local foods with music.
 This one is definitely for mushroom lovers!

 On the Sunday there are gastronomic food stands, markets, shows, local artisans, and the opportunity to purchase Maremma foods directly from the farmers and artisans that produce them.
 With both a lunch and dinner of typical local dishes and specialities.